 - 3.1 Either party may terminate this Agreement without cause and for convenience upon thirty (30) days prior written notice to each party, delivered by certified mail, return receipt requested, or in person with proof of delivery.
-Any such notice shall be in compliance with the requirements set forth in Article XIV of this Agreement. - 3.2 Notwithstanding anything to the contrary herein, and in accordance with the Federal Code 24 CFR §85.43, suspension and termination of this Agreement may occur if the Agency materially fails to comply with any term of the award contemplated herein, and that award may be terminated for convenience in accordance with the Federal Code 2 CFR Part 200 ("Uniform Administrative Requirements").
-Continued performance by either party pursuant to this Agreement, after default of any of the terms of this Agreement for any subsequent default; and no waiver of any such default.
+Any such notice shall be in compliance with the requirements set forth in the notice provision of this Agreement. - 3.2 Notwithstanding anything to the contrary herein, and in accordance with the Federal Code 24 CFR §85.43, suspension and termination of this Agreement may occur if the Agency materially fails to comply with any term of the award contemplated herein, and that award may be terminated for convenience in accordance with the Uniform Administrative Requirements.
 In the event this Agreement is terminated before the end of the one-year term, the Agency shall reimburse the County all, or a portion, of the ESG Program Funds expended on the Project.
 Such requirement shall be at the sole discretion of the County. - 3.3 The County may terminate or suspend this Agreement in whole or in part for cause upon no less than twenty-four (24) hour prior written notice to the Agency.
-Cause shall include, but not be limited to, the following:
+Cause shall include, but not be limited to, the following: - (a) Unauthorized or improper use of Funds for the Project; - (b) Failure to comply with the requirements of the ESG Program or the terms and conditions of this Agreement; - (c) Submission of incorrect or incomplete invoices, monthly programmatic reports, or support documentation to the County; - (d) Inability to perform under this Agreement for any reason, including unavailability of ESG Program Funds to finance all or parts of the Project; or - (e) Violation of the conflict of interest or nondiscrimination provisions of this Agreement and applicable law.

-- (a) Unauthorized or improper use of Funds for the Project; - (b) Failure to comply with the requirements of the ESG Program or the terms and conditions of this Agreement; - (c) Submission of incorrect or incomplete invoices, monthly programmatic reports, or support documentation to the County; - (d) Inability to perform under this Agreement for any reason, including unavailability of ESG Program Funds to finance all or parts of the Project; or - (e) Violation of the conflict of interest or nondiscrimination provisions of this Agreement and applicable law. - 3.4 Termination or suspension of this Agreement for cause shall be upon no less than twentyfour (24) hour notice delivered in accordance with the requirements set forth in Article XIV of this Agreement. - 3.5 The Agency shall continue the performance of this Agreement to the extent not otherwise terminated under the provisions of this clause or by operation of law.
-Waiver by the County of a breach of any provisions of this Agreement shall not be deemed to be a waiver of any other or subsequent breach and shall not be construed to be a modification of this Agreement. - 3.6 After receipt of a notice of termination of this Agreement and except as otherwise directed, the Agency shall: - (a) Stop working under this Agreement on the date and to the extent specified in the notice of termination; - (b) Place no further orders or subcontracts for materials, services, or facilities, except as may be necessary for completion of such portion of the work under this Agreement is not terminated; - (c) Terminate all orders and subcontracts to the extent that they relate to the performance of the work, which has been terminated; - (d) Manage ESG Program properties as directed by the County; - (e) Prepare all necessary reports and documents required under the terms of this Agreement up to the date of termination without reimbursement for services rendered in completing said reports beyond the termination date; and - (f) Take any other actions directed in writing by the County.
+- 3.4 Termination or suspension of this Agreement for cause shall be upon no less than twenty-four (24) hour notice delivered in accordance with the requirements set forth in Article XIV of this Agreement. - 3.5 The Agency shall continue the performance of this Agreement to the extent not otherwise terminated under the provisions of this clause or by operation of law.
+Waiver by the County of a breach of any provisions of this Agreement shall not be deemed to be a waiver of any other or subsequent breach and shall not be construed to be a modification of this Agreement. - 3.6 After receipt of a notice of termination of this Agreement and except as otherwise directed, the Agency shall: - (a) Stop working under this Agreement on the date and to the extent specified in the notice of termination: - (b) Place no further orders or subcontracts for materials, services, or facilities, except as may be necessary for completion of such portion of the work under this Agreement is not terminated; - (c) Terminate all orders and subcontracts to the extent that they relate to the performance of the work, which has been terminated; - (d) Manage ESG Program properties as directed by the County; - (e) Prepare all necessary reports and documents required under the terms of this Agreement up to the date of termination without reimbursement for services rendered in completing said reports beyond the termination date; and - (f) Take any other actions directed in writing by the County.